majianjia/nnom/docs/api_nnom_utils.md

 - **model:** the trained Keras model
 - **x_test:** the dataset used to check the output range of each layer.
 - **name:** the name of the automatically generated c file.
+- **format:** indicate the backend format, options between `'hwc'` and `'chw'`.
+See notes

 **Notes**

 - This method might not be updated from time to time with new features in NNoM.
 - Currently, only support single input, single output models.
+- The default backend format is set to 'hwc', also call 'channel last', which is the same format as CMSIS-NN.
+This format is optimal for CPU.
+'chw' format, call 'channel first', is for MCU with hardware AI accelerator (such as [Kendryte K210](https://kendryte.com/)).
+This setting only affects the format in the backend. the frontend will always use 'HWC' for data shape.

 ---